 In this experiment dry air was blown over the left side of the

+sample.
 The experiment lasted 24 hours.
-Using a backward projection method the
+Using a backward

-moisture distribution was determined for every hour.
-In
+projection method the moisture distribution was determined for

 Figure 2: The 2D moisture distribution as measured during a drying experiment, at 0, 1 ,2 ,3 ,4,8, 16 and 24 h.